KUBAHO3/metrics-web-app/README.md

 ## :pray: Acknowledgments <a name="acknowledgements"></a>
 - I would like to thank Microverse for this exercise. <br>
+- Credits of the wonderfull design used goes to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) thank you. <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>